Can you and your partner relate?

 A Final Note From Ed:

-I hold a big hope and vision for your relationship no matter where you are in your relationship with your partner and money.
+You have big hopes and a vision for your relationship no matter where you stand with your partner and money.

 You might be neutral and have some hope that you can make some progress.

 Maybe you have been working on your relationship for some time and this is the next stage of growth in your relationship.

 No matter where you are on this journey, what I share with you in this course will help you transform your relationship with yourself, your partner and money.

 It doesn’t have to be that way.